ppy/osu-wiki/news/2021-02-05-community-choice-2020-results.md

 Scoring a well-earned spot as the Mapper's Favourite of 2020, [**Blocko**](https://osu.ppy.sh/users/4075092)'s set for [**Frums - We Want To Run**](https://osu.ppy.sh/beatmapsets/1025170) sprinted into **28** votes like nobody's business.

-Given that it is a full 7K beatmap in a mode predominately occupied by 4K players, this makes it only all the more impressive, though given that it is also a full spread catering to a huge, nuanced tiering of difficulty within osu!mania itself, it is easy to see where the admiration from the mapping scene might've come from.
+Given that it is a full 7K beatmap in a mode predominately occupied by 4K players, this makes it only all the more impressive.
+Noting that it is also a full spread catering to a huge, nuanced tiering of difficulty within osu!mania itself, it is easy to see where the admiration from the mapping scene might've come from.
 That and Blocko is something of a household name when it comes to these things.

 An honourable mention goes to [**Abraxos**](https://osu.ppy.sh/users/5025064), who tied himself for second twice with two different creations.
 If that's not talent, we don't know what is.